MACQUARIE UNIVERSITY

 • The most projection and upper pole fullness possible

-• Rupture is easily detected because the breast implant will deflate and the rupture is noticeable
+• Rupture is more easily detected because the breast implant will deflate (although this can also be problematic, as it can happen quite suddenly and unexpectedly.

 • Less expensive than silicone implant types